ibm-messaging/mqperf/index.md

 A paper illustrating some of the important factors that can affect queue manager re-start times after a server failure (for instance).
 Includes optimisations made in V9.1.1 to improve queue manager recovery.
 [Queue Manager Restart Times.pdf](./Queue%20Manager%20Restart%20Times.pdf).

+### MQ on OpenShift
+MQ is now available as part of the Cloud Pak for Integration (CP4I) available on the OpenShift platform.
+Whitepapers exploring the performance of MQ in that environment will be published shortly.
+These will be consumable reports that investigate a particular scenario; choose the most appropriate report to assist you in your sizing process.

 ### MQ for z/OS

 Performance reports for the latest versions of IBM MQ for z/OS are available here.